-- Lactose intolerance is a condition where your body can’t digest lactose properly.
-This can lead to unpleasant symptoms like bloating, gas, cramps and diarrhoea.
+- Lactose intolerance is a condition where your body has trouble digesting lactose, a sugar found in dairy foods such as milk.
+Eating foods high in lactose can lead to unpleasant symptoms like bloating, gas, stomach cramps and diarrhoea.

-- Lactose is a naturally occurring sugar found in dairy foods.
-It is normally digested by an enzyme called lactase.
-Some people do not produce enough of this enzyme to break down the lactose in food.
-These people are lactose intolerant.
+- Lactose is normally broken down by an enzyme in the body called lactase.
+Some people don’t produce enough of this enzyme to break down the lactose in food.
+As a result, lactose remains undigested, which leads to symptoms.
+These people are considered to be lactose intolerant.

-- You don't need to eliminate all lactose-containing foods from your diet.
+- If you have lactose intolerance, you don’t need to cut out all lactose-containing foods.
 These foods are important sources of nutrients.
-Instead, understand which foods and quantities you can tolerate.
+Instead, manage your lactose intolerance by understanding which foods contain lactose and quantities you can tolerate.

 4 minute read